Pink Spider: Reception

 "Pink Spider" debuted at number 1 on the Oricon Singles Chart with sales over 513,000 copies in its initial week of release.
 By the end of the year it sold 1,033,770 copies, becoming the 11th best-selling single of 1998 and was certified Million by the RIAJ.
 It was also named "Song of the Year" at the 13th Japan Gold Disc Awards.
 The song's music video won the International Viewer's Choice - Japan award at the 1998 MTV Video Music Awards, and was named the best of the year at the 1998 Space Shower Music Video Awards.

+Music journalist Showgun Fuyu called "Pink Spider" the ultimate example of the musical concept of "catchy without being pop".
+He described it as a heavy rock song that utilizes down-tuning and a heavy intro riff, and incorporates elements of industrial rock and groove metal.
+As such, he wrote that without the catchiness of the "Pinku supaidā, ikitai nā" chorus, it never would have become a million-selling hit.

 In 2011, a jukebox musical based on and featuring hide's music was created, it was named Pink Spider after the song.
 It ran from March 8 to the 27 at the Tokyo Globe Theater and was then brought to Fukuoka, Kobe, Nagoya, Niigata, Sendai, and Sapporo in April.